HSLP Applications Now Open!

-Program fees for the 2024 HSLP is $3,300 for a shared room and $3,700 for an individual room.
-Tuition includes three University of Virginia graded college credits.
+Program fees for the 2024 HSLP is are $3,300 for a shared room and $3,700 for an individual room.
+Unlike past years, the 2024 program is not offering graded college credits in 2024.

-Some financial aid is available for students and potential applicants are strongly urged to apply regardless of financial considerations.
+Some financial aid is available for students who otherwise could not afford the program.
+Potential applicants are encouraged to apply regardless of financial considerations.
 Visit our financial aid webpage for more information.

 An applicant's need for financial aid will not affect their chances for acceptance into the HSLP.
 Requests for financial aid will be reviewed by Sorensen's parent organization, the Weldon Cooper Center for Public Service, after applicants have been accepted into the program.
-Thus, the people who review financial aid requests will differ from those who evaluate applications to participate in the HSLP.
+Thus, the people who make financial aid determinations will differ from those who evaluate applications to participate in the HSLP.